 Why you should go

-The halfway point of the Sunshine Coast Trail, the Tin Hat hut is an epic 360-degree mountain-top lookout that provides the quintessential view of the rugged mountains, valleys, and lakes that define the Powell River back country experience.
+The halfway point of the Sunshine Coast Trail, the Tin Hat hut is an epic 360-degree mountain-top lookout that provides the quintessential view of the rugged mountains, valleys, and lakes that define the qathet back country experience.
 This hut is a fully winterized cabin with pellet stove and is located in, arguably, one of the most beautiful spots on the Sunshine Coast Trail.
 Although it is a climb to get there, the experience is well worth the effort.
 Summitting this mountain will make you feel like you are, indeed, on top of the world!

 How to get there